magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Build a completely new version of Mapper with more performance, remote controllable, syncable, edge blending.
 Prototype availabe on my github https://github.com/magdesign/MAGmapper. <br />

 ### Filebrowser: <br />
-- Simplified filebrowser to upload files with drag'n'drop (anyone an idea?) <br />
+- Simplified filebrowser to upload files with drag'n'drop (dropzone.js, but how to configure server?) <br />

 ### Autostart